ForModLabUHel/forClimate/README_callprebas.md

  	- The implementation can be started on Linux and test with demonstration weather data
 - [] Put together the two-way link MottiWB &harr; callprebas &harr; dGrowthPrebas (Mika, Hannu, Daesung, Jari if needed)
   	- Check if *dGrowthPrebas* coefficients for *dV* indeed are for volume growth (Francesco)
+  	- The *R Extensions* package allows up to five parameters in R function calls from C. That is the constraint for *prebascoefficients*.

 ## Compilation